TR-ASHcoder/simple-music-bot-/README.md

-uses the template for MpFree music discord bot
+uses the template for a simple music discord bot

 ( uses python )